10 Loveable Wellbeing Activities for The Workplace

 Studies have shown that dogs can have a therapeutic value for people.

-Seeing a puppy can often bring happiness and joy to anyone holding or playing with it, therefore improving their wellbeing, and after all, who doesn’t love puppies?
+Seeing a puppy can often bring happiness and joy to anyone holding or playing with it, therefore improving their wellbeing and mental health, and after all, who doesn’t love puppies?

 Puppy therapy is a unique workplace activity to help support and maintain employee happiness, morale, and wellbeing.